Thejas-bhat/ADA/README.md

 # ADA
-Design and analysis of algorithms project
+Design and Analysis of Algorithms project